 Here are some best practices for creating pin-worthy graphics:

 Step 3.
-Monitor your Pinterest boards for repins and clicks
+Monitor your Pinterest boards for saves and clicks

-If your pins aren’t being repinned from your personal boards or your group boards, consider leaving (or deleting) them.
+If your pins aren’t being saved from your personal boards or your group boards, consider leaving (or archiving) them.
 However, also check for clicks to your site in Pinterest Analytics – you don’t want to leave a board that’s getting you clicks!

 Should you participate in share/like exchanges?